 Amount Per Serving: Calories: 50Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 4mgCarbohydrates: 10gFiber: 0gSugar: 9gProtein: 0g

 All nutritional information presented within this site are intended for informational purposes only.
 I am not a certified nutritionist and any nutritional information on seitanbeatsyourmeat.com should only be used as a general guideline.
 This information is provided as a courtesy and there is no guarantee that the information will be completely accurate.
 Even though I try to provide accurate nutritional information to the best of my ability, these figures should still be considered estimates.

 And the Tootsie Rolls!, which can be found in Vegan Candyland.

-I poured my love and questionable illustration skills into Vegan Candyland over 6 years ago and people still buy it, so it's, like, a classic.
-You can grab it HERE for $4.50 (shipping is free, currently US addresses only) and start your own homemade Halloween candy traditions.
+I poured my love and questionable illustration skills into Vegan Candyland over 10 years ago and people still buy it, so it's, like, a classic.
+You can grab it HERE for a paper copy (shipping is free, currently US addresses only), or get it as a digital download at Gumroad.

 Happy Halloween!
 What are you wearing?